GioF71/upmpdcli-docker/README.md

 Change Date|Major Changes
 ---|---
-2022-12-16|Usage examples provided
+2022-12-16|Moved mandatory variables on top of config file 2022-12-16|Usage examples provided
 2022-12-14|Radio support metadata value `Internet Radio` for kodi 2022-12-12|Support for building with `kinetic` as the base image